somallg/soft-skills/README.md

 * Use a fact
 * Describe the images of the topic in your head
 * ... because and ... when

+# Section 4 - The Rules of Conversation

+## Lecture 6: Conversation Rules
+1. Conversation is like a layered cake.
+In order to add a layer, you need to add a statement, then from there you ask a question